The curtain will come down on a memorable 2025 GAA season tonight as 15 hurlers and 15 footballers are honoured at this year's PwC All-Stars.

 To put this into perspective, only six footballers have achieved that incredible distinction.

-He never got a chance to climb the steps of the Hogan Stand to lift the Sam Maguire Cup for his beloved Monaghan, but he still won the hearts and minds of the people of Monaghan and Ireland for his sheer football class.
+He never got a chance to climb the steps of the Hogan Stand to lift the Sam Maguire Cup, but he still won the hearts and minds of the people of his beloved Monaghan and got national recognition for his sheer football class, as measured in his deeply treasured three All-Stars.

-The awards began in 1971 when my predecessor as Gaelic Games Correspondent in RTÉ, the late Mick Dunne, initiated and encouraged his journalistic colleagues from other media outlets to have an official recognition of the best players in the land.
+The awards began in 1971 when my predecessor as Gaelic Games Correspondent in RTÉ, the late Mick Dunne, initiated them and encouraged his journalistic colleagues from other media outlets to officially recognise the best players in the land.

 I have no doubt that Kerry and Donegal will take a huge percentage of the All-Stars on this year's football team, but they also deserve the recognition of getting to the ultimate stage of the championship - the All-Ireland Football Final in Croke Park before 82,300 people.